azamkhan2013/azamkhan2013/README.md

 - **Email:** [azamkhan2013@outlook.com](mailto:azamkhan2013@outlook.com)
 - **LinkedIn:** [azam-khan97](https://www.linkedin.com/in/azam-khan97/)

-## ⚡ Fun Fact

-I'm always up for a challenge, whether it's solving a complex data problem or exploring the latest trends in AI and machine learning.
-When I'm not diving into data, you can find me exploring new tech gadgets or enjoying a good book.

 <!---
 azamkhan2013/azamkhan2013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.